 Drummers who’ve used it say their hands and wrists aren’t sore after hours of playing with the sticks.
 They also say they experience a dramatic improvement in hand speed after using this pair of drumsticks.

-Zildjian Roy Haynes Artist Series Drumsticks
+Zildjian Roy Haynes Artist Series Drumsticks- No#10

-Named after the respected American jazz drummer Roy Owen Haynes, this pair of drumsticks is ideal for drummers who want to take things easy so to speak.
+Named after the respected American jazz drummer Roy Owen Haynes, this pair of drumsticks is ideal for drummers who want to take things easy to speak.
 It is made from superior quality hickory and has a classic walnut finish.

 The Best Sticks are also slender and long, giving players an awesome grip and allowing them to be in control of the sticks.
 Finally, its rounded tip lets drummers achieve a more focused sound.
 This is a pretty solid pair of drumsticks for jazz musicians.
+Complete details here.

-Other Things to Consider
+Things to Consider Drumsticks

 Best Sticks for Electronic Drums sticks aren’t exactly pricey, especially when compared to a drum kit.
 Drummers can get a good one for less than $10, but high-end models can go as high as $20 or more.

 For beginners, a good set of hickory sticks is recommended.
 5A is the ideal size as they’re pretty standard.
 7A sticks are more perfect, however, for a young player with small hands.

 The type of music should also be a factor in choosing sticks.
-Light sticks are perfect for light music like jazz, while medium sticks are best suited for funk and pop.
+Lightsticks are perfect for light music like jazz, while medium sticks are best suited for funk and pop.
 Thick sticks are best used for rock music.